Visual Arts Graduates

 Stanton Hunter '80 is Associate Professor of Ceramics and Sculpture at Chaffey College in California.

-Stuart Hyatt '97 is an interdisciplinary artist, musician and collaborator, and founder of TEAM records.
+Stuart Hyatt '97 is an interdisciplinary artist, musician and collaborator.
 His cd package design for his own collaborative recording Clouds was one of five finalists for a Grammy Award in 2006.
 Stuart is now (2011-12) enrolled in the Masters of Architecture program at the Ball State University College of Architecture and Planning.

 Marilyn Ibach '75 is a reference specialist in the Prints and Photographs pision of the Library of Congress.
 Two of her recent projects have been on the subjects of historic buildings in Washington D.C. and the Library of Congress Thomas Jefferson Building.